Well I had a great weekend and I hope you did too- what with Thanksgiving, the notorious Black Friday, lots of running around and shopping, etc.

 Random Thoughts/Lessons to Share

 1. Throw out all commercial, pre-made salad dressings.
 I find that most people are okay learning to make a salad and chop things up and throw them together, but many are not confident about making a dressing that tastes good.
 The easy answer is to get commercial salad dressings.
 The down side is that those dressings are usually filled with preservatives, artificial ingredients and sugars, MSG, etc. in varying levels.
 Experiment with making your own salad dressings using olive oil, lemon, cayenne pepper, Celtic sea salt, herbs like cilantro and parsley, garlic, ginger, sesame oil, raw apple cider vinegar, dulse, etc. YOU can make a dressing that tastes good- it doesn’t have to come out of a bottle!!
+Also try out my tabouli salad recipe, the perfect dish when wanting something simpler.

 2. Don’t assume you don’t like the taste of ____________.
 Many times people assume they don’t like how something tastes, because they had a bad experience or simply did not to like something in the past (papaya, avocado, acai, scallion, etc…).
 As we start to change our diet and our bodies let go of old craving-inducing toxins, you may be surprised that some foods you used not to like, you now really do like!
 I used to NOT like many of the foods I now eat every day- including avocados.
 Go figure!
 So remember that our food tastes can change (a great thing for moms to keep in mind if they are worried about the little ones!
 Their food habits will get better ).